Silvermane: Fictional character biography

 Silvermane's head is shown to still be alive as it was found by a young boy when he traveled into the scrap yard, before then being stolen by the Shocker.
 The head is used as leverage by The Superior Foes of Spider-Man to take control of the Maggia, but the team members turn on each other when it comes time to decide who will actually be in charge.
-Shocker protects Silvermane from the Punisher.
+Shocker protects Silvermane from Punisher.
 In return, the crime boss nominates him as his successor to head the Maggia.

 Silvermane is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny to win the favor of Mayor Wilson Fisk.

+During the "Gang War" storyline, Silvermane and Count Nefaria discuss the upcoming gang war.
+In a turn of events, Silvermane loses control of his body and attacks Count Nefaria.
+He is reduced to a disembodied head once more and accompanies the Maggia in fighting Spider-Man.

 Powers and abilities

 Silvermane was considered to be one of the Maggia's most legendary bosses.
 He is an excellent unarmed combatant and marksman, as well as a brilliant planner, organizer, and strategist.
 The magic potions he uses temporarily grant him a form of immortality, appearing in his early-to-mid 40s.

 His preferred weapons are numerous machine guns, especially the Thompson .45 caliber.

 Later, Silvermane's brain, vital organs, and head were transplanted into a robotic body, thus increasing his physical attributes to abnormal levels.
-However, his remaining biological parts needs careful protection, because of their extreme vulnerability.
+However, his remaining biological parts needs careful protection because of their extreme vulnerability.